adct-the-experimenter/Thief-Fighters/README.md

 Entity Component System code adapted from Austin Morlan's ECS code.

-Much work is needed before minimal gameplay is established.
+Minimal gameplay is mostly established.
+Needs sound effects and better art.

 Fighting game in which the players steal a special power from the others after a kill.

-Buttons:
+## Install

+1. cd thief-fighters

+2. mkdir build

+3. cmake -DCMAKE_BUILD_TYPE=Debug ..

+4. make

+5. ./theif-fighters

+## Controls

 A = Attack